George-Vasileiou/MySocialTesting/README.md

 # MySocialTesting
-Testing functions for the MySocial project
+Testing some functions for the MySocial project